 Here you go, the perfect 10 days itinerary in Tanzania, tested and approved by yours truly.
 If you are planning a trip to Tanzania I hope you find this information useful, and I envy you… I would love to go back already!

-If you have any question, doubt or suggestion, please feel free to leave me a comment below and I will be happy to help out.
+If you have any questions, doubts or suggestions, please feel free to leave me a comment below and I will be happy to help out.